nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addTask TITLE -d DESCRIPTION -b DEADLINE -s STATUS -p PRIORITY`
 * The status and priority fields are optional.
 * If status field is not provided, the Task will be assigned a default status value of uncompleted.
-* status field can only take on the values completed or uncompleted
+* Status field can only take on the values completed or uncompleted
 * If priority field is not provided, the Task will be assigned a default priority of unassigned.
-* status field can only take on the values high, medium or low
+* Priority field can only take on the values high, medium or low if a value is specified by the user

 Examples: `addTask assignment -d Math quiz 2 -b 2021-04-04 -s completed -p high`